From Unstructured Data to Demand Counterfactuals: Theory and Practice: Theory

 \subsection{Case 1: Endogenous Prices}

-Let $\Gamma$ denote the set of all values of $\gamma(\theta, e)$ as $\theta$ varies over the parameter space $\Theta$ and $e$ varies over all $J \times r$ matrices with linearly independent rows.
-We shall implicitly assume in what follows that the true latent attributes $e_0$ and the proxies $\tilde e$ are $J \times r$ with linearly independent rows.
-We shall also implicitly assume that $\Gamma$ is convex and open.
+As is standard, we treat the aggregate variables $(p_t,s_t,\bar x_t, \xi_t,z_t)$ as independent across markets, and the micro-level variables $(d_{it},y_{it},\bar y_{it})$ as independent within markets conditional on market-level variables.
+Let $\Gamma \subseteq \mathbb R^{\dim(\gamma)}$ denote the parameter space for $\gamma$.
+We implicitly assume that $\Gamma$ is convex and open.
 This is true for the $\gamma(\theta, e)$ given in Examples~\ref{ex:blp} and \ref{ex:micro blp}, for which $\Gamma$ is the product of copies of $\mathbb R$ and $(0,\infty)$ and is therefore convex and open.\footnote{ For instance, the operation $l$ stacking the lower-triangular entries of the Cholesky factor maps the manifold of symmetric positive definite matrices into the product of copies of $\mathbb R$ and $(0,\infty)$.
-A similar result holds for the reduced-rank Cholesky decomposition $l_r$ \citep{neuman2023restricted}.} In Section~\ref{sec:blp}, the counterfactual function $k_t$, $\hat \xi_t$ from (\ref{eq:xi}), and micro-moments $m_t$ depended on $(\theta, e)$ only through the value of $\gamma(\theta, e)$.
+A similar result holds for the reduced-rank Cholesky decomposition $l_r$ \citep{neuman2023restricted}.
+Whenever $e$ has full column rank $r$, one can always relabel the indices so that the first $r$ rows of $e$ are linearly independent, so that $l_r(e \Sigma_e e')$ is well defined.
+If this is not the case, $e$ contains collinear embeddings and the covariance matrix of utilities can be represented with a lower $r$.} In Section~\ref{sec:blp}, the counterfactual function $k_t$, $\hat \xi_t$ from (\ref{eq:xi}), and micro moments $m_t$ depended on $(\theta, e)$ only through the value of $\gamma(\theta, e)$.
 We can therefore view $k_t$, $\hat \xi_t$, and $m_t$ as random functions defined on $\Gamma$.